-Fast DNS - DNS acts as a directory to access websites online.
+DNS acts as a directory to access websites online.
 The DNS converts all human-readable domain names to IP addresses.
-Some webpages use multiple DNS lookups to load the webpage as each lookup takes an average of 32 milliseconds.
+Some web pages use multiple DNS lookups to load the webpage as each lookup takes an average of 32 milliseconds.
 Speeding up DNS lookups can give you faster internet performance.

-Cloudflare aims to reduce the latency with its 22.214.171.124 resolver to minimize the distance from the user building data centers worldwide.
+Cloudflare aims to reduce the latency with its 22.214.171.124 resolver to minimize the distance from the user-building data centers worldwide.
 Their target is to keep everyone within ten milliseconds from at least one of their locations.

 Cloudflare Polish can help with image optimization.
 It reduces an image files’ size by compression or resizing, and does this on the ‘edge’ before the request for the image hits a server.

-TCP Turbo - TCP Turbo selects the custom-tuned TCP settings to reduce latency and further accelerate websites.
-TCP Turbo is only available in premium plans, though.
+TCP Turbo selects the custom-tuned TCP settings to reduce latency and further accelerate websites.
+It is only available in premium plans, though.

 Cloudflare also has some advanced solutions to speed up a WordPress website, and for the most are bundled in the paid plans:

-Argo Smart Routing - It’s a performance tool that delivers web traffic across the fastest and least congested route available, resulting in more rapid web assets and enhanced end-user experience.
+It’s a performance tool that delivers web traffic across the fastest and least congested route available, resulting in more rapid web assets and an enhanced end-user experience.
 All Argo traffic is fully encrypted across the Cloudflare network, securing web traffic from bad actors.

-The Live view feature of Argo on network conditions let it to route around congestion and forced the most reliable links to increase uptime.
+The Live View feature of Argo on network conditions let it route around congestion and forced the most reliable links to increase uptime.
 Argo reduces content requests to the origin server, decreasing network latency, bandwidth usage, and server load.

-Page Rules - Page rules allow you to manage how Cloudflare works on individual web pages, subdomains, or whole web sites.
-Using page rules, you can set the cache level, setup redirection, enable automatic https rewrite, configure Cloudflare rocket loader, configure Web Application Firewall(WAF), and many more.
+Page rules allow you to manage how Cloudflare works on individual web pages, subdomains, or whole websites.
+Using page rules, you can set the cache level, set up redirection, enable automatic HTTPS rewrite, configure Cloudflare rocket loader, configure Web Application Firewall(WAF), and many more.